 The message of the two examples is: Greedy GD ($k=1$) is not necessarily good for SOCO results.
 In this scenario, stepping in the direction of the most recent gradient causes worse movement \emph{and} hitting cost than aggregating all past gradients.

-\section{\textsc{$k$-lazyGD} Simulations}
+\section{\textsc{$k$-lazyGD} SIMULATIONS}

-We complement our theory with simulations illustrating the behavior of \eqref{k-lazy}.
+We complement our theory with simulations illustrating the behavior of \eqref{k-lazy}\footnote{The code for the experiments can be found on the following repository \url{https://github.com/Naram-m/k-lazy}.}.
 Our goal is to verify that partial laziness can substantially reduce switching cost without degrading hitting performance.
 In particular, we expect the switching cost to be empirically comparable to \eqref{eq:lazy-gd} and the hitting cost close to \eqref{eq:gd}, leading to overall performance that improves upon the standard SOCO baseline \eqref{eq:gd}.

 For each algorithm, we report three quantities:

 Note that~\eqref{eq:total_regret} differs from the regret $\R_T$ defined in the main text in that it subtracts the comparator’s path length.
 This simplification was adopted in the theoretical analysis for cleaner presentation, since $\R_T$ still upper bounds~\eqref{eq:total_regret}.
 For the numerical results, however, we plot the full expression~\eqref{eq:total_regret}.